 Our Top Recommendation

 Of course, walking a cat is never going to be quite like walking a dog.
 Cats aren't going to 'heel'.
 In fact, it's not so much you who's walking the cat, as the cat who will be walking you.
 You're just her facilitator.
 She may decide to sniff around and take her time, or she may want to stride out - you can pull her back, but she's going to call the shots.
-If you wanted a dog, you should have got one.
+If you wanted a dog, you should have got one (coincidentally, all of these harnesses are suitable for small dogs).

-Harnesses come in two types; they can be made of straps, like a horse harness, or they can be little vests that cover the cat more completely.
-Vests, because they have more coverage, and are slightly more difficult for a cat to wriggle out of, essentially making a great escape proof cat harness.
+Harnesses for cats come in several types; they can be made of straps, like a horse harness, or they can be little vests that cover the cat more completely.
+The vest style harness, because they have more coverage, and are slightly more difficult for a cat to wriggle out of, essentially making a great escape proof cat harness.
 Harnesses can also have different types of catches - Velcro is more convenient to do up, but can catch on long fur, and the noise upsets some cats, while buckles can be a bit more fiddly to do up but don't have Velcro’s disadvantages.

 You should also think about where you're going to walk.
 A short, four foot cat leash is good for walking in town where you need to be in control and to have the cat close to you.
 An extendable leash can be great for going to the park, since you can let your cat forage around in the bushes or stalk a pigeon or two.